TexasInstruments/azure-iot-pal-simplelink/README.md

 The instructions in this file apply specifically to a user who has directly cloned or downloaded the "azure-iot-pal-simplelink" PAL repository.
 Please note that it is highly recommended to alternatively install the [TI SimpleLink SDK Plugin for Microsoft Azure](http://www.ti.com/tool/SIMPLELINK-SDK-PLUGIN-FOR-AZUREIOT), versus cloning or downloading this repository directly.
 The repository by itself only provides a basic example running on TI-RTOS with makefiles for the TI compiler.
 Full support for TI, GCC and IAR toolchains and FreeRTOS is provided via the Plugin installation.

-If you have installed the Azure SDK Plugin (i.e. did not just clone/download this repository), then please refer to the Quick Start Guide that is included with your Plugin installation (you should be able to access this via the "docs" folder of the Azure SDK Plugin installation).
+If you have installed the Plugin for Azure IoT (i.e. did not just clone/download this repository), then please refer to the Quick Start Guide that is included with your Plugin installation (you should be able to access this via the "docs" folder of the Plugin for Azure IoT installation).
 The Quick Start Guide provides more accurate instructions that apply specifically to the Plugin installation.

 <a name="Step-1-Prerequisites"></a>
 # Step 1: Prerequisites

-- Computer with Git client installed and access to [azure-iot-pal-simplelink](https://github.com/TexasInstruments/azure-iot-pal-simplelink), i.e. this BitBucket public repository.
+- Computer with Git client installed and access to [azure-iot-pal-simplelink](https://github.com/TexasInstruments/azure-iot-pal-simplelink), i.e. this public repository.
 - One of the following boards:
     - [CC3220SF LaunchPad](http://www.ti.com/tool/cc3220sf-launchxl)
     - [CC3220S LaunchPad](http://www.ti.com/tool/cc3220s-launchxl)